Hacker0x01/docs.hackerone.com/docs/hackers/submitting-reports.md

 7. *(Optional)* Attach screenshots, demo videos, or any other helpful material.
 8. Click **Submit Report**.

-After you've submitted your report, you must wait for programs to respond to your submissions.
+After you've submitted your report, you must wait for programs to respond to your submission.